What Do You Take With You In Your Trail Pack?

 Let’s Start With Emergency Equipment

-Every rider knows there is a certain level of risk involved with riding a dirt bike.
-Flying through the trees on 250lbs of metal powered by explosions can get you hurt, so make sure someone can find you if you accidentally climb a tree or take a shortcut down a mountain.
-No matter how good of a rider you are, you will never be better than sh*t happens.
-The following are emergency items I have in my trail pack EVERY time I ride.
+Every rider knows a certain level of risk is involved with riding a dirt bike.
+Flying through the trees on 250 lbs of metal powered by explosions can hurt you, so make sure someone can find you if you accidentally climb a tree or take a shortcut down a mountain.
+No matter how good of a rider you are, you will never be better than what happens.
+The following are emergency items I have in my trail pack every time I ride.

 Ride With A Cell Phone

-I don’t like to take my smartphone on the trail with me because I like it and I don’t want to have to replace it.
-If I am going on a long ride, I will wrap my nice phone in a small towel for some cushion, then put the wrapped phone in a zip lock bag to keep it dry.
+I don’t like to take my smartphone on the trail with me because I like it and don’t want to have to replace it.
+If I am going on a long ride, I will wrap my nice phone in a small towel for some cushion, then put the wrapped phone in a zip-lock bag to keep it dry.

 Emergency Signals

 Whistle: A $.99 white could save your life.
-You can’t yell as loud as you can blow a whistle, and you can blow a whistle a lot longer than you can yell.
+You can’t yell as loud as you can blow a whistle; you can blow a whistle a lot longer than you can.

-Signal Smoke: I carry a signal smoke stick that burns orange smoke for one minute, and is visible for 5 miles.
-Orange smoke is the universal help signal, and any law enforcement or EMS that sees the smoke will respond.
-And if local authorities don’t see the smoke, anyone with common sense who sees it will call it in.
-Signal smoke isn’t cheap, (about $15) but it’s priceless when it saves your life.
+Signal Smoke: I carry a signal smoke stick that burns orange Smoke for one minute and is visible for five miles.
+Orange Smoke is the universal help signal and any law enforcement or EMS that sees it will respond.
+If local authorities don’t see the Smoke, anyone with common sense who sees it will call it in.
+Signal smoke isn’t cheap (about $15), but it’s priceless when it saves your life.

 First Aid On The Trails

-First Aid Kit: I keep a basic first aid kit in my trail pack, mine is no bigger than a bar of soap, and I got it free from the American Red Cross.
+First Aid Kit: I keep a basic kit in my trail pack.
+Mine is no bigger than a bar of soap, and I got it free from the American Red Cross.
 My tiny first aid kit includes bandages, plastic tweezers, and alcohol swabs, but I mainly have it for the instant cold pack.
-If I go down and sprain something, I can get cold on it immediately to avoid swelling.
+If I go down and sprain something, I can get chilly on it immediately to avoid swelling.
 However, a cold pack will not fix my dented exhaust.

-I do keep a full kit at the camp/truck with all the big stuff like gauze, hydrogen peroxide, sutures, etc.
+I do keep a full kit at the camp/truck with all the big stuff, such as gauze, hydrogen peroxide, sutures, etc.

-Another Side Note: Don’t try to stitch something if you don’t know how to do it, using tape will work until a medical professional can get to the injury.
+Another Side Note: Don’t try to stitch something if you don’t know how to do it.
+Using tape will work until a medical professional can reach the injury.

-Ace Bandage: An Ace Bandage can serve multiple purposes; compression for sprains, securing a cold pack, holding a splint in place, wet with cool water to treat exhaust pipe burns, etc. An Ace Bandage is one of the most versatile tools in your trail pack, and they don’t cost much.
+Ace Bandage: An Ace Bandage can serve multiple purposes, such as compressing sprains, securing a cold pack, holding a splint in place, and wetting with cool water to treat exhaust pipe burns.
+It is one of the most versatile tools in your trail pack, and it doesn’t cost much.

 Basic Supplies For Your Trail Pack

-Master Link: If you manage to break a chain, a master link will get you back to the truck.
+Master Link: If you break a chain, a master link will get you back to the truck.

 Spare Tube: You only need to pack the front tube.
 In a… pinch… You can shove a 21-inch tube in the rear tire.